A beautiful decluttered countertop, some tasteful vignettes-- who can resist?

 For a small kitchen, remove all appliances.
 I know this is difficult if you are occupying your home during the sale, but remember, your goal is to make your kitchen look more spacious.

 Place a live plant or vase of flowers on the counter-- just one will do the trick.

 Create one tempting vignette on a kitchen counter, using elegant bottles of oil and vinaigrettes in varying heights and shapes.
 Place together with a small breadboard, bread knife, and a rustic loaf of bread.

 Cupcakes or cookies look irresistible when placed on a pretty tiered cake stand.

 Be sure that the work station (sink, stove, and fridge) has proper task lighting when staging the kitchen.
 If not, install strip lighting under the cabinets for task lighting.
 Turn these on during viewings.

 Display colorful fruit in a pretty bowl or basket.
 Oranges, limes, and lemons add a fresh splash of color to any kitchen decor, and will make feng shui buyers happy.

 During the holidays, fill bowls or glass containers with pomegranates or mandarins.

 Fill a wire or straw basket with natural colored eggs.

 Add a cluster of grapes to your kitchen decor, allowing them to flow creatively over the edge of a bowl.

-To freshen your kitchen before viewings, run some lemon or lime halves through the garbage disposal.
+To freshen your kitchen of odors before viewings, run lemon halves through the garbage disposal.

 A staged kitchen should be in immaculate condition.

 If your kitchen appliances are in really bad shape, you might consider buying new ones.
 They don't have to be expensive.
 The fact that they are new and clean will have a lot of appeal to home buyers.

 If you have an older, but still functional electric stove, buy shiny new burner plates.
 Make sure the entire stovetop gleams as much as the new burner plates.

 Your oven and dishwasher should be spotless inside and out when staging the kitchen.
 Home buyers WILL open them to peek inside.
 If they are squeaky clean, buyers will get the impression that the appliances have been well taken care of.